apache/predictionio/docs/manual/engines/index.md

 # Engines

 An engine represents a type of prediction.
+Some examples of engines are Item Recommendation, Item Ranking, Churn Analysis.

 ## Getting Started with Engine Instance